DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-motorboards/IBT_2-motor-board-setup.rst

 ``#define MOTOR_SHIELD_TYPE IBT_2_WITH_ARDUINO``

 Upload the sketch to your arduino.
-If you need help on how to upload a sketch, see `Getting Started <../../get-started/index.html>`_
+If you need help on how to upload a sketch, see :doc:`Getting Started <../../get-started/index>`

 Please see :ref:`Important Notes on Current Sensing (IBT_2)`.